Allan Legere

+Allan Joseph Legere (February 13, 1948 – March 9, 2026), known as the Monster of the Miramichi, was a Canadian rapist, arsonist, and serial killer.
+In 1986, he participated in a home invasion against an elderly couple that ended with the death of the husband and the sexual assault of the wife, for which he was sentenced to prison.
+In 1989, he escaped custody while receiving medical treatment and attacked people over the course of months, killing four of them.
+He was recaptured and convicted of the subsequent murders; he died in custody in 2026.

 Early life

-Allan Joseph Legere was born in Chatham, New Brunswick.
+Allan Legere was born on February 13, 1948, in Chatham, New Brunswick.

 First murder

-On the evening of June 21, 1986, Legere and two accomplices, Todd Matchett and Scott Curtis robbed a convenience store in Black River Bridge, New Brunswick.
-After cutting the power, the trio broke into the store where they were met by the owners, an elderly couple, John and Mary Glendenning.
+On the evening of June 21, 1986, Legere and two accomplices, Todd Matchett and Scott Curtis, robbed a home in Black River Bridge, New Brunswick.
+After cutting the power, the trio broke into the building where they were met by the owners, an elderly couple, John and Mary Glendenning.
 The couple was severely beaten and Mary was sexually assaulted.
 The trio then fled the scene.
-Mary Glendenning regained consciousness and discovered that her husband had been beaten to death; she crawled up the stairs to the phone and dialed 911.
+Mary Glendenning regained consciousness and discovered that her husband had been beaten to death; she crawled up the stairs to the phone and dialled 911.
 The dispatcher spoke with her on the phone until police arrived.
 Police tracked down the perpetrators and arrested them.
 Matchett pleaded guilty to murdering John Glendenning and beating his wife; Curtis and Legere were convicted at trial.

 Escape from hospital

 Legere was serving his murder sentence at the Atlantic Institution maximum security penitentiary in Renous-Quarryville, under the responsibility of the Correctional Service of Canada (CSC).
-On May 3, 1989, Legere was transported by CSC personnel from the penitentiary to the Dr. Georges-L.-Dumont Regional Hospital in Moncton, New Brunswick, for the treatment of an ear infection.
+On May 3, 1989, he was transported by CSC personnel from the penitentiary to the Dr. Georges-L.-Dumont Regional Hospital in Moncton, New Brunswick, for the treatment of an ear infection.
 Legere managed to convince the CSC personnel to let him use a washroom at the hospital alone, and there he picked the lock on his handcuffs.
-He had concealed a sharpened piece of metal in his rectum, and was able to pick the lock on his handcuffs and held the officers at bay before fleeing the building.
+He had concealed a sharpened piece of metal in his rectum, and was able to pick the lock on his handcuffs and hold the officers at bay before fleeing the building.
 Legere escaped the hospital property and through a combination of carjacking and motor vehicle theft, was able to evade recapture.